Macroscopic degeneracy of ground state in the frustrated Heisenberg diamond chain: Diamond chain at the critical point

 The properties of the excitation spectrum of the diamond chain in the general case are similar to that for the F-AF delta-chain.
-Numerical calculations show that the gap in the spectrum is exponentially small at $n\gg 1$ as in the F-AF delta-chain.
-The low-temperature thermodynamic properties in this case are determined by these low-lying excitations and they lead to specific behavior of thermodynamic quantities at low temperature.
-For example, $C(T)$ has low-temperature maximum.
-The magnetization curve calculated with the partition function accounting only the ground state manifold is
+Numerical calculations show that the gap in the spectrum is exponentially small at $n\gg 1$ as in the F-AF delta-chain (see Fig.\ref{Fig_gap_general}).

+The low-temperature thermodynamic properties in this case are determined by these low-lying excitations and they lead to the specific behavior of the thermodynamic quantities at low temperature.
+For example, $C(T)$ has low-temperature maximum and a long low-temperature tail, as shown in Fig.\ref{Fig_T_general}.
+The entropy in Fig.\ref{Fig_T_general} tends to the finite value in accordance with Eq.(\ref{entropy}) at $T\to 0$ and increases to the value $s_{0}=\ln 2$ at $T\to\infty$.

+The behavior of the magnetization and the uniform susceptibility of the diamond chain (in the general case) is similar to the behavior of the F-AF delta-chain, and this point was discussed in detail in \cite{KDNDR}.
+We give here a brief summary of the results \cite{KDNDR}.

+Since there are exponentially low excited states, the contribution of excited states to magnetization and susceptibility can not be neglected even at very low temperatures.
+Nevertheless, it is useful to consider the magnetization given only by the contribution of the ground state manifold.
+This magnetization $m_{0}$ is a function of variable $x=\frac{h}{T}$.
+At $x\gg\frac{1}{N}$ the magnetization $m_{0}$ for the general case of diamond chain is

+The magnetization curve (\ref{m(h)}) is shown in Fig.\ref{Fig_Mh_general} together with the magnetization curve calculated numerically for $N=18$ and $T=0.001$.
+As one can see in Fig.\ref{Fig_Mh_general}, the calculated curve coincides with the curve (\ref{m(h)}) for $h/T>1$, but the limit $h/T\to 0$ is different.
+The reason of this discrepancy is related to the singular behavior of magnetization and susceptibility in low magnetic fields.

+The numerically calculated magnetization is zero at $h=0$ and increases linearly with increasing magnetic field, $m=\chi h$.
+The magnetic susceptibility $\chi$ depends on the temperature and the system size.
+An analysis similar to the one given in \cite{KDNDR} shows that in the thermodynamic limit the magnetic susceptibility diverges at $T\to 0$ as $\chi\sim T^{-\alpha}$ with the exponent $\alpha\approx 1.25$.
+Thus, the true magnetization curve in the thermodynamic limit, $m(h)$, starts at $m(0)=0$, then increases linearly with a very steep slope,